jasonmcaffee/pound/README.md

 you can process several hundreds more requests per second when silent=true

 ## Roadmap
+- allow for connection-header to be changed every N requests (from close to keep-alive) so users can mimic real world scenario with 1000s of clients downloading ~10 files with keep-alive.
 - websocket support
 - configuration file for pounding multiple urls. e.g. pound config=/Users/me/poundConfig.js
 - use clustering or workers for client to allow for higher requests per second.
+- add a folder for performance snapshots (cpu, disk io, memory, etc)
+- make the client usable from other modules (add options for request callbacks, complete, error, etc.) don't always call process.exit
+- add more metrics: bytes received, connection time,